 Over the years, a number of casinos have sprung up around Mauritius.

 The Caudan Waterfront Casino is a popular hotspot in Port Louis and is visited by thousands of people.
-It is situated in the beautiful waterfront area and started operations back in 1996.
+It is situated in a beautiful waterfront area and started operations back in 1996.

 |What’s on offer